Scheik/ROS-Workspace/data/README.md

-This folder keeps data used from package base_controller and is woorking as root directory for nginx.
+This folder keeps data used from package base_controller and is woorking as root directory for nginx (running on pi).

 Therefore edit nginx defaults with: sudo nano /etc/nginx/sites-available/default